 If you use the default iPhone keyboard in Safari, you’ll avoid this issue.

-Remember that Private Browsing Mode is not a security feature.
+Remember that it is not a security feature.
 If your goal is to stay safe from hackers, you’ll need to take extra precautions.

 Protecting Your Privacy Online